 November 21, 1999: Hingis era ends after Davenport defeat

 Martina Hingis was born in September 1980, and her mother Melanie Molitor named her after tennis champion Martina Navratilova.
-Taught by her mum, she soon became a real prodigy, winning the junior event at Roland-Garros at the age of 12.
-She started competing on the tour at 14, but she was allowed to attend only 15 tournaments before the age of 16, a rule she protested against: “How can I enter the top 10 like that?”
+Taught by her mum, she soon became a bona fide prodigy, winning the junior event at Roland-Garros at the age of 12.
+She started competing on the tour at 14, but she was only allowed to attend 15 tournaments before the age of 16, a rule she vehemently protested against: “How can I enter the top 10 like that?”

 Since then, the two women had been fiercely competing for the top spot, which they exchanged no less than three times throughout 1999.
 They were on different dynamics, though.
 While Davenport had confirmed her status with a second Grand Slam crown earned at Wimbledon, Hingis had known several disappointments since her triumph at the Australian Open.
 In June, she lost a heartbreaking final against Steffi Graf in Roland-Garros, and, after a first-round loss at Wimbledon, she was defeated by a new rival, Serena Williams, in the US Open final.